 This course offers you a high degree of flexibility.
 You can follow the content in sequence or choose to complete sections in order of interest to you.
 Be aware that it would be realistic to spend 6 to 8 hours on each section.
-The course will be available from October until the end of June and you can follow your own rhythm in studying and practicing what is offered in each section.
+You can follow your own rhythm in studying and practicing what is offered in each section.

 What you'll learnSkip What you'll learn

 - Live meaningfully and make the best of different life situations